ZBEAR-Rockn/ZBEAR-Rockn/README.md

 - A good loop phrase in code can change the world.
 - A hard rock album can change the world. => ZBEAR Hard Rock Albums on Internet
+- - 👀 Studying and applying CG graphics for the better Hard Rocking out
+- 🌱 python - bpy simple scripting, Add-on development, CG works for Hard Rocking out using Blender
 - 👋 ZBEAR, Hard Rock Guitarist, Album Unfinished Fight 1, 2
-- 👀 Studying and applying CG graphics for the better Hard Rocking out
-- 🌱 python - bpy simple scripting, Add-on development, CG works for Hard Rocking out using Blender
 - 📫 zorzybear@gmail.com, www.zbear.co.kr

 <!---